VertexAttributes

 attributes.addAttribute('color', 2, 3, colors);

 The strings position and color are human-friendly names for the properties.
-The 2 in the addAttribute calls means there are two vertices, and the 3 means each attribute has three components.
+The 2 in the addAttribute calls means there are two vertices, and the 3 means each vertex attribute has three components.
 For the position, these are the x-, y-, and z-coordinates.
 For the color, these are the red, green, and blue intensities.
+We must pass these numbers because the array is flat; it has no explicit structure separating one vertex's data from another.

-Add this code to the initialize function in main.ts under the comment about initializing graphics state.
+Add these two snippets of code to the initialize function in main.ts under the comment about initializing graphics state.
 In general, the global gl must be assigned before calling any WebGL functions.
-You'll also need to import the class at the top of the script with this line:
+We also need to import the class at the top of the script with this line:

-Import statements are always needed when you reference types or functions from other files.
+Import statements are always needed when we reference types or functions from other files.
 From this point forward, we won't explicitly mention them, but you will still need to add them.
+Note that the extension is .js.
+The TypeScript compiler turns TypeScript into JavaScript but by design avoids altering the behavior of the program.
+One thing it doesn't do is modify paths.

 This code puts the model of a line segment in VRAM.
 But it doesn't draw anything.
-Before you can draw, you need some shader programs.
+Before we can draw, we need some shader programs.

 ← Verbs and NounsShader Program →